 Andrea lost her speech!
-So she pulls an Ione Skye and gives this really defensive speech about how no one can steal this from them, their moment in time, and I think she’s projecting a little bit, because I don’t see anyone trying to steal this moment from them.
+So she pulls an Ione Skye and goes on this really defensive rant about how no one can steal this from them, their moment in time, and I think she’s projecting a little bit, because I don’t see anyone trying to steal this moment from them.
 But I cry anyway.

 And Jackie has dressed up like that Career Barbie from the ’80s with the pink suit.

 FLASHBACK!!
 To remind us again how good Jennie Garth looks in royal blue!
 And she’s crying to Dylan.

 FLASHBACK!!
 Donna telling David she’s a virgin and will remain so until Season Seven!